-I’ll start off by saying there are a LOT of Howard’s and Brereton’s in Barbados.
-How many are related to us is open to discussion and someone out there has the answer and I would like very much to hear from them.
+I’ll start off by saying there are a LOT of Howard’s and Brereton’s in Barbados and subsequently throughout the world.
+How many are related to us is open to discussion.

 In 1627 the English settled Barbados.
 They were not alone and the French and Dutch were also keen to to settle the Caribbean.
 Once the English acquired Barbados they found it was unoccupied.
 That is not to say that it had always been the case, there was evidence of a prior indigenous (?) people having lived there by virtue of a man-made bridge on the site of what is now Bridgetown, the capital city of Barbados.
 It is generally thought that local tribes may have held the island at one stage and possibly have been usurped by another tribe.
 I have my own purely romantic theory that given the islands long history of frequent and destructive hurricanes that the island was not deemed safe and the locals were terrified of the vengeful ‘wind god’ and subsequently would not inhabit the island.

 Enough to say that when the English under Captain John Powell in 1625 peered across what really is quite a tiny little space of about 166 miles square of what would become known as Barbados (or Barbadoes depending on who was spelling it) they would have seen the largely lush flat plains, fresh water supply and the sloping rocky ranges emerging across the central spine of the island and thought; ‘Here is somewhere for us, someone grab the flag and with gay adulation I claim this radiant jewel in the name of Charles the 1st of England’. ( I made that last bit up).